One Hospital. One Stroke Center. One Reason: You.

-The St. Luke’s Primary Stroke Center team includes a vascular neurologist who has completed a fellowship in stroke, the expertise of a stroke coordinator who follows every stroke case, plus a dedicated stroke rehabilitation unit to help stroke patients return to everyday life as safely and quickly as possible.
+The St. Luke’s Primary Stroke Center team includes neuro-interventionists who specialize in acute stroke treatment, the expertise of a stroke coordinator who follows every stroke case, plus a dedicated stroke unit with specially trained nursing staff to help patients in the recovery process.
 In short, we’ve invested in the right equipment, personnel and training to quickly assess and treat strokes.

 Causes of stroke.

 A stroke occurs when the blood supply to the brain is interrupted or reduced.
 This deprives the brain of oxygen and nutrients, which can cause brain cells to die.